chaounim/Pima-Tribe-Diabetes-Exploration-A-Data-Analysis-Repository/README.md

 StandardScaler, LogisticRegression, RandomForestClassifier: Machine learning models
 Warnings: Handling warnings

-Loading and Inspecting Data
+Loading and Inspecting Data:

 Data is loaded using pandas.read_csv.
 Overview of the dataset with tail() and head().
 Checking the shape, size, data types, and presence of null values.

-Descriptive Statistics
+Descriptive Statistics:

 Displaying descriptive statistics for numerical features.
 Utilizing KDE plot for 'BloodPressure' and extracting information for the maximum 'Glucose' level.

-Central Tendency Analysis
+Central Tendency Analysis:

 Calculating mean, median, and mode for the 'BMI' column.
 Checking if mean, median, and mode are equal.

-Statistical Analysis
+Statistical Analysis:

 Counting instances where 'Glucose' is higher than its mean.
 Creating a pair plot and scatter plot for visual exploration.

-Boxplot Visualization
+Boxplot Visualization:

 Visualizing the distribution of 'Age' using a boxplot.

-Correlation Matrix
+Correlation Matrix:

 Calculating and displaying the correlation matrix.
 Heatmap visualization for better understanding.

-Machine Learning Models
+Machine Learning Models:

-Logistic Regression Model
+Logistic Regression Model:

 Standardizing features and splitting data into train and test sets.
 Training a Logistic Regression model and evaluating accuracy.
 Displaying the confusion matrix.

-Random Forest Model
+Random Forest Model:

 Importing and training a Random Forest model.
 Evaluating accuracy and displaying the confusion matrix.

-Conclusion
+Conclusion:

 After comparing the two models, it is observed that the Random Forest model outperforms the Logistic Regression model on the test set with an accuracy of 78% compared to 75%.
 The Random Forest model is chosen as it demonstrates better predictive performance for diabetes within the Pima tribe based on the provided dataset.